 If you’re using a lot of artificial tears, talk to your doctor about chronic dry eye.
 Dry eyes could exacerbate sudden light sensitivity, so getting some moisturizing eye drops could help for any temporary, sudden light sensitivity.

-Just like great sunglasses can help you avoid the pain of sudden light sensitivity outdoors, Axon Optics eyewear could help you do the same indoors.
-And because they only filter out the most harmful types of light, they won’t cause your sudden issue with light sensitivity to get worse over time.
-They’re developed by experts and have been shown effective in clinical surveys.
+Axon Optics with Avulux lenses could help you reduce the impact of light on your life, sudden or not. the same.
+And because they only filter out the most harmful types of light, they won’t dark adapt your eyes (as chronic dark adaptation could cause your light sensitivity to get worse over time).
+They’re developed by experts and have been shown effective in clinical trials.

 Sudden light sensitivity can be a cause of anxiety regarding changes in lighting conditions, and knowing you have your light sensitivity eyewear handy may help relieve that fear.
 As Axon Optics customer Sarah puts it: